NikoSeanPascual/ICT-1-Website/README.md

-WORK IN PROGRESS IT IS NOT FULLY WORKING YET
+WORK IN PROGRESS IT IS NOT FULLY FINISHED

 [**View Current Live Demo 👉**](\https://ict1-website.netlify.app/)